 Also of interest is that Alden - Radcliffe has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Alden - Radcliffe citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.67% of adults 25 and older in Alden - Radcliffe have a college degree.
+The percentage of adults in Alden - Radcliffe who are college-educated is close to the national average for all communities of 21.84%: 18.67% of the adults in Alden - Radcliffe have a bachelor's degree or advanced degree.

 The per capita income in Alden - Radcliffe in 2022 was $36,367, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $145,468 for a family of four.
 However, Alden - Radcliffe contains both very wealthy and poor people as well.